SvOlli/sorbus/doc/site/jam/index.md

 a superset of the 65CE02.
 The only difference is that the 65CE02 lacks the `MAP` opcode.

+Also, the kernel is implemented under the assumption that the stack is located at $0100-$01ff.
+So, when moving the stack using TYS and/or using the CLE opcode for a 16-bit stack, make sure that the stack will be in the area of $0100-$01ff when calling the kernel.

 ### 65816

 Starting with kernel 0.7, this CPU is supported by the Sorbus JAM in both